Shimadzu LC-MS 2020

 HPLC/UV-Vis/MS (ESI,APCI, mixed)

 The instrument is charged per "injection-use", which is normally considered to be one injection requiring thirty minutes of instrument time.
 NOTE: There is a minimum billable increment of one injection-use.
-Special projects may be "booked" on-line.
-Reservation approval is required.
+The instrument may be reserved using iLabs.

 |User Category||Injection-use Charge||Staff Assistance and Training|